ammarasmro/mslearn-dp100/lab-instructions/02-automated-ml.md

             - **Enable featurization**: Selected - *this causes Azure Machine Learning to automatically preprocess the features before training.*

 3. When you finish submitting the automated ML run details, it will start automatically.
 You can observe the status of the run in the **Properties** pane.
 4. When the run status changes to *Running*, view the **Models** tab and observe as each possible combination of training algorithm and pre-processing steps is tried and the performance of the resulting model is evaluated.
 The page will automatically refresh periodically, but you can also select **&#8635; Refresh**.
 It may take ten minutes or so before models start to appear, as the cluster nodes need to be initialized and the data featurization process completed before training can begin.
+Now might be a good time for a coffee break!
 5. Wait for the experiment to finish.
-It may take a while - now might be a good time for a coffee break!

 ## Review the best model

 After the experiment has finished; you can review the best performing model that was generated (note that in this case, we used exit criteria to stop the experiment - so the "best" model found by the experiment may not be the best possible model, just the best one found within the time and metric constraints allowed for this exercise!).

 1. On the **Details** tab of the automated machine learning run, note the best model summary.
-2. Select the **Algorithm name** for the best model to view its details.
+2. Select the **Algorithm name** for the best model to view the child-run that produced it.

     The best model is identified based on the evaluation metric you specified (*AUC_Weighted*).
 To calculate this metric, the training process used some of the data to train the model, and applied a technique called *cross-validation* to iteratively test the trained model with data it wasn't trained with and compare the predicted value with the actual known value.
 From these comparisons, a *confusion matrix* of true-positives, false-positives,true-negatives, and false-negatives is tabulated and additional classification metrics calculated - including a Receiving Operator Curve (ROC) chart that compares the True-Positive rate and False-Positive rate.
 The area under this curve (AUC) us a common metric used to evaluate classification performance.
 3. Next to the *AUC_Weighted* value, select **View all other metrics** to see values of other possible evaluation metrics for a classification model.